PewDiePie vs T-Series: T-Series

 In September 2018, T-Series president and head of its digital division Neeraj Kalyan said "It's a matter of pride for all Indians that an Indian YouTube Channel will soon be world's biggest channel on YouTube".
 He also addressed PewDiePie fans, stating "No amount of spamming will be able to hold back the power of good music."
 Kalyan further added that the channel's overseas viewership had increased as a result of the subscriber race, stating that "people in the West, or in the East as far as Japan were not even aware of us.
 They now know about us because of all that controversy."

 T-Series chairman and managing director Bhushan Kumar, son of late founder Gulshan Kumar, told the BBC in December 2018 that he had never heard of PewDiePie until "a few months ago".
 He stated he was "really not bothered about this race" and voiced his confusion as to why PewDiePie was "taking this so seriously", adding that they were "not competing with him."
 In February 2019, Kumar was reported by The Washington Post to have said that "Everybody knows T-Series across the world now.
 If we had become number one on our own, nobody would have known about us."

 On 6 March 2019, Kumar tweeted "We're on the brink of becoming the world's biggest @YouTube channel.
 We can make history.
 We can make India win.
-Subscribe to @TSeries", posting a video encouraging Indians to subscribe to T-Series' channel.
-In the video, he stated "this is a historic movement for all of us, so let's come together and subscribe to T-Series' YouTube channel and make India proud."
+Subscribe to @TSeries", posting a video encouraging Indians to subscribe to T-Series's channel.
+In the video, he stated "this is a historic movement for all of us, so let's come together and subscribe to T-Series's YouTube channel and make India proud."